vdesabou/kafka-docker-playground/ccloud/cluster-linking-with-service-accounts-only/README.md

 ### Using `confluent` CLI (not working)

 There is no way to specify that we want to use service account for destination cluster.
-This is tracked internally by [CLI-1489](https://confluentinc.atlassian.net/browse/CLI-1489).
 For source cluster, this is ok because we can use `source-api-key`

 Setup CLI to use destination cluster